wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

 ### Setting up the filtration rules on the "Rules" tab

 You can fine-tune the filtration mode for processing requests that meet your custom conditions on the **Rules** tab of Wallarm Console.
 These rules have higher priority than the [general filtration rule set in Wallarm Console](#setting-up-the-general-filtration-rule-in-wallarm-console).

-To set a filtration mode, create a **Set filtration mode** rule and select the appropriate mode.
-To implement this rule, the NGINX configuration files must permit [centralized management of the operation mode][link-wallarm-mode-override].

 **Creating and applying the rule**